-As we in the East Asian region have together from ancient times benefited from the ocean's bounty in developing our societies, it is my sincere hope that as a model to the world we can now implement this new concept of "Securing the Oceans."
-With that wish, I conclude my remarks.
+As we in the East Asian region have together from ancient times benefitted from the ocean's bounty in developing our societies, it is my sincere hope that as a model to the world we could now implement this new conception of "Securing the Oceans."
+With that wish, and a hope for your understanding and cooperation, I conclude my remarks.
 Thank you for your attention.